gitter-badger/vFenseAgent-nix/README.md

-vFenseAgent-nix
+vFenseAgent-nix - The Mac and Linux vFense agent.
 ===========

-The Mac and Linux vFense agent.
-Visit us at <a href="http://www.vfense.org">vFense.org</a> for more information on us, our product, and documentation.
+* <a href="https://github.com/vFense/vFenseAgent-nix/wiki/Installing-the-vFense-Agents">Installing the vFense-nix agent</a>
+* <a href="https://github.com/vFense/vFenseAgent-nix/wiki/Managing-the-agents">Managing the agent</a>